meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

+This error happens when:

+- a value with a different type than `string` for `uid` is specified //TODO variant
-This error happens when a user tries to create an index with an invalid uid format.
+- a user tries to create an index with an invalid uid format

 ### Error Definition